-Parer Bros. became famous nationwide and opened Spanish Restaurants as far away as Menzies, on the Western Australian goldfields.
-In the 1890s S. Guardiola, a manager from Parers’ in Melbourne, opened a Spanish Restaurant in Hay Street, Perth.
-Like its namesake in Melbourne, his establishment offered accommodation as well as food and advertised beds for one shilling with hot and cold baths.
+Parer Bros. became famous nationwide and opened branches of the Spanish Restaurant as far away as Menzies, on the Western Australian goldfields.
+In the 1890s, S. Guardiola, a manager from Parers’ in Melbourne, opened a Spanish Restaurant in Hay Street, Perth.
+Like its namesake in Melbourne, his establishment offered accommodation as well as food and advertised beds with hot and cold baths for one shilling.
 The restaurant served three courses for a shilling and there was a private room for ladies.

 In Melbourne, the Parers became a significant force in the restaurant and hotel industry.
-Their most famous establishment was Parer’s Crystal Café and hotel at 200 Bourke Street, built in 1886.
-The hotel could accommodate more than 650 people and had luxuriously furnished dining rooms and café.
+Their most famous establishment was Parer’s Crystal Café and Hotel at 200 Bourke Street, built in 1886.
+The hotel could accommodate more than 650 people and had luxuriously furnished dining rooms and a café.

-While the Parers, and in particular, Estafan, remained leading figures in Melbourne’s Spanish community, it seems that that their ventures soon dropped the Spanish identity and adopted more traditional colonial menus.
+While the Parers, and in particular, Estevan, remained leading figures in Melbourne’s Spanish community, it seems that their ventures soon dropped the Spanish identity and adopted more traditional colonial menus.
 In 1895, the hotel was advertising an “English Menu” which consisted of: